Self-Supervised Contrastive Learning for Videos using Differentiable Local Alignment: Introduction

 \section{Introduction}

-Action recognition in videos is crucial in computer vision as it enables the analysis and interpretation of human activity.
-These actions are inherently sequential, consisting of interconnected events.
-Typically, tasks in video understanding include video classification \cite{2014_vc_karpathy, 2014_vc_simonyan, 2017_quovadis, 2020_x3d, 2021_vivit, 2021_videoclass_actionclip}, which involves mapping a global video representation to an action category, or action detection \cite{2017_actiondetect, 2018_videocapsulenet, 2019_slowfast, 2018_bsn, 2022_actionformer}, which aims to identify both the spatial and temporal boundaries of specific actions within a video.
+Video understanding and analysis have garnered significant attention in computer vision research in recent years \cite{2016_tsn, 2017_quovadis, 2018_trn, 2019_slowfast, 2019_actiontransnet, 2020_x3d, 2021_vit, 2021_vivit, 2021_videoclass_actionclip, 2024_astar}.
+These tasks require models to capture not only spatial information within individual frames but also the complex temporal dynamics that evolve across sequences of frames.
+Traditional supervised learning methods have achieved considerable success in advancing performance; models such as those presented in \cite{2017_quovadis, 2019_slowfast, 2024_astar} are able to predict action categories effectively.
 However, these methods present several challenges: (i) Most approaches require fine-grained annotations, which are time-consuming and labor-intensive; (ii) Most approaches struggle to capture the complex temporal information and causal relationships that vary across diverse videos.
-To address these challenges, we explore how representation learning based on the pretext-task of video alignment can improve performance in downstream action recognition tasks such as action phase classification and action progression.
+To address these challenges, we explore how representation learning based on the pretext-task of video alignment can improve performance in downstream action recognition tasks such as phase classification and phase progression.